edneuro/eeg-dot-digit-analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;input, on line 128<br>

 Step 3) Create Config.txt<br>
-  Create a .txt file in /bash/preproc/ containing all the paths to the config files you made from step 2
+&nbsp;&nbsp;&nbsp;&nbsp;Create a .txt file in /bash/preproc/ containing all the paths to the config files you made from step 2

 The data are cleaned using the SENSI short epoch preprocessing pipeline<sup>1</sup>.
 In the folder `/bash/preproc/configs`, there are a series of `.m` files that configure the preprocessing pipeline for each participant.
 The paths to these files are listed in the file `/bash/preproc/configs.txt`, which you will have to update to reflect your directory structure.
 Once you have updated these paths, you are ready to run the preprocessing pipeline.